awsdocs/aws-systems-manager-user-guide/doc_source/automation-createdoc.md

 + Terminates the original instance\.

 **Automation Sample Document**
 Automation runs Systems Manager automation documents written in JSON or YAML\.
 Automation documents include the actions to be performed during workflow execution\.
 For more information about Systems Manager documents, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.
-For information about actions you can add to a document, see [Systems Manager Automation Document Reference](automation-actions.md)
+For information about actions you can add to a document, see [Systems Manager Automation Actions Reference](automation-actions.md)

 **Note**
 By default, when Automation runs the AWS\-UpdateWindowsAmi document and creates a temporary instance, the system uses the default VPC \(172\.30\.0\.0/16\)\.
 If you deleted the default VPC, you will receive the following error: